demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ENSEMBLE_ETNA/README.txt

 > ln -s ../../DEM/Etna2014_crop.asc .
 > cd ../..

-STEP 3: create a CSV file with uncertain input parameters
+STEP 3: generate the input parameters of the ensemble, creating a CSV file

 > python create_ensemble.py

-The number of sample, the uncertain parameters and their ranges are defined in the create_ensemble.py file Each parameters has a keyword, for example "var1".
+The number of sample, the uncertain parameters and their ranges are defined in the file create_ensemble.py.
+Each parameters has a keyword, for example "var1".
 Here, we have two different locations with different weights and uncertainty ranges for the rheological parameters.

-STEP 4: create the ensamble folders
+STEP 4: create the folders for the ensemble

 > python create_inputfiles.py

 This script create the folders by making a copy of the folder "templatedir".
-The values of the uncertain parameters in the input file must be replaced by the string "ENSAMBLE_xyz", where "xyz" is the keyword assigned in create_ensamble.py.
-For example, if "var1" is defined as unknown in create_ensemble.py, we must have in an input file "ENSEMBLE_var1".
+The values of the uncertain parameters in the template input files must be replaced by the strings "ENSAMBLE_xyz", where "xyz" is the keyword assigned in create_ensamble.py.
+For example, if "var1" is defined as unknown in create_ensemble.py, we must have in an input file the string "ENSEMBLE_var1".
+For example, in this simulation we have:

+&RHEOLOGY_PARAMETERS
+ RHEOLOGY_MODEL = 1,
+ MU = ENSEMBLE_mu,
+ XI = ENSEMBLE_xi
+ /

 STEP 5: launch the simulations